biostar-dev/g-sdk/docs/_apis/api.md

 Configure the options such as Daylight Saving Time(DST) and time synchronization.
 You can also set the clock on the device.

 ### [Wiegand]({{ 'api/wiegand/' | relative_url }})
 Configure Wiegand formats which will be used for interpreting card data and interfacing with 3rd party readers/controllers.
+It also provides APIs for managing Wiegand slave devices.

 ## Misc.
 APIs